Project Grants in Education

 Note: If there is an organization that fits RISCA’s definition of an eligible nonprofit involved in the project, they can function as the lead applicant.

-• The maximum grant award in this category is $10,000 – but partial awards are common.
+• The maximum grant award in this category is $5,000 for Individuals and $7,000 for Organizations – but partial awards are common.
+Partial awards will be no less than 50% of the application request or $1,000, whichever is higher.

 • Grant applications are considered on a competitive basis.
-Grant award amounts may vary in amount cycle to cycle depending on available funds, number of applications, and the panel decision-making.
+Award amounts may vary cycle to cycle depending on available funds, number of applications, and the panel decision-making.
 For more information on our Decision-Making Process, visit our Applicant Resources web page.

-• If you receive a partial award, you won’t be expected to accomplish the project as initially outlined.
-You may reach out to the Arts in Education Director to discuss project modifications at any time.
+• If you receive a partial award, you may modify the project.
+Please reach out to staff to discuss project modifications at any time.

 • You also have the option of declining the grant award with no penalties.

-• If you receive a grant, you must credit RISCA on all marketing materials.
+• If you receive a grant, you must credit on all marketing materials.
 See Acknowledging RISCA.

 Grant funding cannot be used for the following:

-• Capital projects, including the construction or renovation of buildings, or additions to buildings.
+• Capital improvement projects, like the construction or renovation of buildings or major permanent equipment purchases.

 • Prizes and awards for an event, person, and/or organization.